 Educational Content Makes It Easy For Patients To Engage.

 Patient engagement is a huge buzzword in healthcare organizations, but it has real implications.
-Engaged patients have better health outcomes, are more satisfied with their care, and are more likely to return to the organization in the future.
+Engaged patients have better health outcomes, are more satisfied with their care and are much more likely to return in the future.
+To learn how you can get started engaging your patients, check out our blog post on how to increase patient engagement with patient portals.

 Educational content hosted on patient portals can make it easier for patients to take a more active role in their care.
 They can have access to relevant information about their conditions, medications, all in one place on the Internet.
 Patients no longer have to sift through a stack of pamphlets just to get the information they need.